Fly-and-Ride Packing Essentials

-Flying with motorcycle gear comes with my job.
-After years of traveling around the world with my precious riding gear, camera equipment, and other motorcycling essentials, I’ve got my packing down to a science.
+Flying with motorcycle gear comes with our job.
+After years of traveling around the world with precious riding gear, camera equipment, and other motorcycling essentials, we’ve got the packing down to a science.

-Here are the most common items I’ll pack for a fly-and-ride trip.
+Here are the most common items we’ll pack for a fly-and-ride trip.
 For tips on packing for your fly-and-ride, click here.

 Maxpedition Fliegerduffel Adventure Bag

-This has been my go-to duffle for fly-and-rides for over a decade.
+This has been a go-to duffle for fly-and-rides for over a decade.
 It’s made to the exact dimensions of acceptable carry-on luggage (on most airlines, anyway).

 The bag fits a helmet in the bottom with plenty of room for other items on top.
 For extra space, don’t forget to store some of your clothes inside your helmet.